hudson-and-thames/arbitragelab/docs/source/copula_approach/basic_trading_strategy.rst

 ..
 Warning::
     The original :code:`CopulaStrategy` class is still available in Arbitrage Lab but is considered a legacy module.
-    One can keep using it if it is already in use, but we highly recommend new users to use :code:`BasicCopulaStrategy` exclusively for more flexibility, better consistency with other copula modules, and full support of :code:`pandas`.
+    One can keep using it if it is already in use, but we highly recommend new users to use :code:`BasicCopulaStrategy` exclusively for more flecibility, better consistency with other copula modules, and full support of :code:`pandas`.

 .. automodule:: arbitragelab.copula_approach.copula_strategy_basic